“Forgotten Hollywood Forgotten History”- across ‘The Pond’

 Manny P. here…

 I have received a wonderful message from Basil Nelson, who lives in the British Isles, about Forgotten Hollywood Forgotten History.
 On a previous blog (dated 9/22) I showcased his visual work.
 He read my book and his comments were sent to me through YouTube (as opposed to The Tube, their subway system).
-Here is what he writes:
+Here’s what he writes:

 Hi Manny!